-Education abroad experiences are strongly encouraged, especially those offered by the Center for Global and Intercultural Study (CGIS) in the Czech Republic, Finland, Hungary, Poland, and Russia.
+Education abroad experiences are strongly encouraged, especially those offered by the Center for Global and Intercultural Study (CGIS) in the Czech Republic, Poland, and Russia.
 CREES also administers study abroad programs in the region.
 Some programs require knowledge of the local language, while others offer courses in English.
 The CREES Advisor, in cooperation with CGIS, will assist students in identifying education abroad opportunities consistent with their needs and interests.
 Limited funding will be made available to REES majors and minors to encourage and facilitate participation in education abroad programs.
 Applications for these funds should demonstrate a connection between the overseas program and the student’s area(s) of emphasis.
 Although strongly encouraged, an education abroad experience is not required for the REES major or academic minors since some students may be unable to meet this requirement because of financial, family, or other considerations.

 Please follow the links on the right for more information about REES undergraduate programs.